vitorpzamb/az900-study/cloud_service_models.md

 | **SaaS**        | Ready-to-use software                | Microsoft 365, Dynamics 365           | User accounts, data         | Email, productivity, business apps       | Tenant ID, user roles                    |
 | **Serverless**  | Event-driven code execution          | Azure Functions, Logic Apps           | Code, triggers              | Automation, event-driven tasks           | Trigger type, runtime, scaling settings  |

+### When using a cloud provider, you’ll always be responsible for:

+The information and data stored in the cloud
+Devices that are allowed to connect to your cloud (cell phones, computers, and so on) The accounts and identities of the people, services, and devices within your organization

+### The cloud provider is always responsible for:

+The physical datacenter
+The physical network
+The physical hosts

+### Your service model will determine responsibility for things like:

+Operating systems
+Network controls
+Applications
+Identity and infrastructure

 ## Memorization Tips for AZ-900

 - **Use the Cooking Analogy**: